Buying Term Life Insurance? Read This First!

 When Should You Consider a Term Life Insurance Conversion?

-In our experience, most term life insurance conversions happen when the insured develops a significant health issue or is looking to sell their policy for a life settlement.
+In our experience, most term life insurance conversions happen when the insured develops a significant health issue or sells their policy for a life settlement.

-The conversion privilege allows you to have lifetime coverage that you won’t outlive.
+The conversion privilege provides lifetime coverage that you won’t outlive.

 And because you don’t have to qualify medically with a conversion, it’s a simple process.